Casaré River - Angling Frontiers

-The Casaré Camp is the main (semi-permanent) camp.
-It is quite comfortable, fully equipped, and
+The Casaré Camp is a semi-permanent camp that is quite comfortable, fully equipped, and

 serves as the headquarters.
 The use of large, safari-style tents with comfortable beds and meshed-in dining areas help

 anglers feel at home in the jungle.
 Camp showers, simple flushable toilets, and generated electricity is available for

-lighting and to power electronics.
+lighting and to charge electronics.
 You’ll need to bring a sleeping bag and pillow.

-Cooks prepare three meals per day.
-Meals include local dishes and some fusion cuisine, as well as traditional international dishes.
+The cooks prepare three meals per day.
+The meals include local dishes and some fusion cuisine, as well as traditional international dishes.

 Local liquor, beer, and wine are served in the evenings.
 You're welcome to bring your own specialty liquor to camp.